-Other past credits include Opera Memphis as Don José in La tragédie de Carmen and Beppe in Pagliacci, a run with Crested Butte Music Festival as Rodolfo, his role debut as Il Duca in Rigoletto at Opera in the Heights, his Fort Worth Opera debut as Marcellus in Thomas’s Hamlet, Pedrillo in Die Entferung, Mr. Splinters in The Tender Land, and covering Tony in West Side Story all with Opera North, and his turn as Shuisky alongside the inimitable Eric Owens in the Coronation Scene from Boris Godunov.
+Mr. Suarez made his John F. Kennedy Center debut in 2015 with Washington National Opera as Ely Parker in Philip Glass’s Appomattox.
+Other past credits include Opera Memphis as Don José in La tragédie de Carmen and Beppe in Pagliacci, a run with Crested Butte Music Festival as Rodolfo, his role debut as Il Duca in Rigoletto at Opera in the Heights, his Fort Worth Opera debut as Marcellus in Thomas’s Hamlet, Pedrillo in Die Entführung aus dem Serail, Mr. Splinters in The Tender Land, and covering Tony in West Side Story all with Opera North, and his turn as Shuisky alongside Eric Owens in the Coronation Scene from Boris Godunov.

-In addition to his recent success in the Metropolitan Opera National Council Auditions, Mr. Suarez has been recognized and awarded by multiple organizations including The Loren L. Zachary Society for the Performing Arts as a Semi-Finalist, the Giulio Gari International Voice Competition as a Finalist, Opera Birmingham Vocal Competition as a Semi-Finalist, Sarasota Opera with the afore mentioned Mandelker Award in 2017, Brava!
+A skilled recitalist and concert performer, highlights include performances with Permian Basin Opera, Annapolis Opera, and Lyric Opera Baltimore and appearances as a featured artist in concert with The Loren L. Zachary Society, Maryland Opera, and Il Cenacolo Club of San Francisco.
+Mr. Suarez was 2014 Metropolitan Opera National Council Auditions National Semi-Finalist, and has been recognized and awarded by multiple organizations including The Loren L. Zachary Society for the Performing Arts as a Semi-Finalist, the Giulio Gari International Voice Competition as a Finalist, Opera Birmingham Vocal Competition as a Semi-Finalist, Sarasota Opera with the afore mentioned Mandelker Award in 2017, Brava!
 Opera Theater Vocal Competition as a Finalist, The Mary Jacobs Smith Singer of the Year Competition as a Semi-Finalist, the Beethoven Club of Memphis as First Place winner, the Bel Canto Foundation Bella Voce Award, and Sigma Nu Fraternity, Inc. Talent of the Year award.